 Huaringas Bar

-Later that evening we visited Huaringas Bar, a bar near our Airbnb that’s known for their pisco sours.
+Later that evening we visited Huaringas Bar, a bar near our Airbnb that’s known for its pisco sours.
 I got their passion fruit pisco sour and it was SO delicious!
 I also love that they have shareable plates you can order.
 We got the anticucho de lomo – beef tenderloin on a skewer with a side of potatoes and choclo (Peruvian/Cusco corn).
 It also came with two sauces and salsa.
 Huaringas Bar has three levels and an interesting ambiance and decor that highlights the elements.
 Think water, air, earth, and so on.

 Day 2: Day Trip to Huacachina

-Huacachina is a village built around an oasis and surrounded by sand dunes.
+Huacachina is a village built around an oasis and surrounded by dunes.
 You can stay overnight in Huacachina in one of the many hostels around, however we were unfortunately short on time.
 So, we had to do a day trip instead.
 Although there are tour companies that do day trips, they are pricey, so we did a DIY trip.
-Also, most companies day trips pick you up early because they’re also taking you to Paracas.
-Since we got into Lima early the day before, we really wanted to sleep-in a little longer.
+Also, most company’s day trips pick you up early because they’re also taking you to Paracas.
+Since we got into Lima early the day before, we really wanted to sleep in a little longer.
 So, a DIY trip made the most sense for us.

-I wasn’t sure how feasible it’d be to do a DIY trip, but after extensive research I figured it out.
+I wasn’t sure how feasible it’d be to do a DIY trip, but after extensive research, I figured it out.

 How to DIY to Huacachina

-Travel time: 4-hours one-way
+Travel time: 4 hours one-way

 Total cost: S/ .154 | $46.12 (excluding food and drinks)